 A student may complete the Associate degree programs in as short a time as four or five semesters or as long a time as it takes doing one course a semester.
 Many of our students go part time and take their time doing the work well.

 When are the courses offered for this program?

 Courses for all our programs are offered both day and evening and a few offered on weekends, particularly the General Education requirements.

 Can I do this program online?
 At night?
 During day?
 Weekends?

-You can do some of the General Education requirements on line, but the other Departmental courses are done as classroom courses to assure the classroom discussion is rich for learning and sharing with classmates.
+Courses are offered at varying times of the day and evening with some offered on the weekends.
+You can do some of the General Education requirements on line, and a few of the Departmental courses on line or in a hybrid format, but most are done as classroom courses to assure the classroom discussion is rich for learning and sharing with classmates.

 When does this program start?
 Fall?
 Spring?
 Anytime?

 A student may start the program at any time of the year.